tomuxmon/bevy_roguelike/README.md

 ### bevy roguelike combat

 As name suggests this crate takes care of the brutal interaction between actors in your environment.
-To use Roguleke combat you need to implement 2 traits: `DamageKind` and `AttributeType`. in code it would look similar to example below.
+To use Roguelike combat you need to implement 2 traits: `DamageKind` and `AttributeType`. in code it would look similar to example below.

 ```rust
 #![allow(dead_code)]